telerik/kendo-react-inputs/README.md

 ```jsx
 ```

-For more information on the Switch, refer to [its documentation](overview-maskedtextbox).
+For more information, refer to the [MaskedTextBox documentation](overview-maskedtextbox).

 ### Slider